masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 ### Redirect Account

 As explained in the state type section, the **Redirect Account** data field is only used in case of a deprecated state.
-It then points to the account which took over the actual account.
-To save character space, not the complete Reed Solomon account representation is included in this data field.
+It then points to the account that took over the actual account.
+To save character space, not the complete Reed Solomon account representation is included in the data field.
 Only the significant 20 characters without the *ARDOR-* prefix are stored here.
-To actually use the redirect account, the Reed Solomon representation needs to be reconstructed later on.
+To use the redirect account, the Reed Solomon representation needs to be reconstructed later on.
 In case the data field is not used, it has the dummy value of *0000-0000-0000-00000*.

 ### Payload